dagle/galore-test/README.md

 # galore-testdata
-data to include for the galore email client
+data to include for the galore email client when running tests.